 This staff survey toolkit is designed for organisations and departments undertaking employee surveys.
 It has been developed by the CHS Alliance and Agenda Consulting - experts in staff and volunteer surveys and benchmarking studies.
 The toolkit contains guidelines outlining the process to follow step-by-step, whether you decide to run it in-house or out-source it, as well as a template to adapt and use.
 The toolkit is free for members and costs £75 for non-members.
 It can be downloaded in the resource libary.

-This CHS online course was developed through a collaborative process with the Humanitarian Leadership Academy (HLA), the Sphere Project, Groupe URD and IECAH.
-This online course is available available in English and French and takes approx one hour to complete.
+The introduction to the CHS online course was developed through a collaborative process with the Humanitarian Leadership Academy (HLA), the Sphere Project, Groupe URD and IECAH.
+This online course is available in English and French and takes approx one hour to complete.